kkoiro/morphological_analysis/README.md

 You can know how many times the noun words were used in both one's and his/her friends' profiles.
 The data you can get is a text file in which word and word count(how many times the word appeared) are written on every line in csv format.

 * calculation_similarity.rb
 This calculate similarity from two dictionaries by using cosine similarity method.
-Dictionary means a csv file which is composed of word and word count(how many times the word appeared), and one set of them are devided by 'LF' or 'CR'.
-When we make 'corpus' which is a kind of vector, used parameters(words) in target dictionary follow base dictionary them.
+Dictionary means a csv file which is composed of words and words' counts(how many times the word appeared).
+Each words is seperated by 'LF' or 'CR'.
+'Corpus', which is a kind of vector, is created based on used parameters(words) in base dictionary.

 ### note:
 1. It's impossible to get protected users' information.